 197 Half Hollow Road

 Notes on ApplyingIndicate the Title and Location of the position you are applying for.
-Please complete the Office of Mental Health Employment Application and submit it with your resume and your other application materials.
-Apply by fax or email only.
+Please complete the New York State Civil Service Application and submit it with your other application materials.

 The Mission of the New York State Office of Mental Health is to promote the mental health of all New Yorkers, with a focus on providing hope and supporting recovery for adults with serious mental illness and children with serious emotional disturbances.
 Applicants with lived mental health experience are encouraged to apply.
 OMH is deeply committed to supporting underserved individuals, organizations and communities.
 To this end, OMH is focused on implementing activities and initiatives to reduce disparities in access, quality, and treatment outcomes for underserved populations.
 A critical component of these efforts is ensuring OMH is a diverse and inclusive workplace where the unique attributes and skills of all employees are valued and utilized to support the mission of the Agency.
 OMH is an equal opportunity/affirmative action employer.